nelsonic/nelsonic.github.io/draft/goals--Brian-Tracy-12-step-goal-setting-guide.md

 1. Set priorities on your list using the 80/20 Rule.
 Ask yourself this question:
-“_If I could **only do one thing** on this **list**, which **one activity** is **most important**?_”
+"_If I could **only do one thing** on this **list**, which **one activity** is **most important**?_"
-Whatever you answer to that question, put a number “1” next to that activity.
+Whatever you answer to that question, put a number "1" next to that activity.
-2. Then, ask yourself, “If I could only do one other task on this list, which one task would be the most valuable use of my time?”
-Then write a number “2” next to that task.
+2. Then, ask yourself, "If I could only do one other task on this list, which one task would be the most valuable use of my time?"
+Then write a number "2" next to that task.
 3. Go on until you have seven topics.
 4. Focus and Concentration are the keys to success.
   1. Focus means that you know exactly what it is that you want to accomplish.